Florida's new COVID-19 cases rise by 9,994; deaths up 97 to 19,000 including nonresidents

 Deaths have had upward and lower trends since the pandemic in Florida.
 A few months ago they were averaging more than 1,200 a week with one-week figures earlier in the mid 200s.

-Palm Beach County's death count is higher than 18 states, including New Mexico's 1,568 with 28 reported Monday.
+Palm Beach County's death count is higher than 18 states, including Kansas' 1,679 with 119 reported Tuesday (doesn't report daily).

 Fourth-place Hillsborough County increased by 5 to 938, Pinellas stayed at 911 in fifth place, Polk by 2 to 690 in sixth, Orange by 2 to 648 in seventh, Duval by 8 to 634 in eighth and Lee by 1 to 588.